KaushalVasava/QRScanner/README.md

 # QRScanner
 It is QR code app, It is implemented using Jetpack compose.
-I used Android CompoundBarcodeView inside composable, and new media picker for pick qr code from device and coil library to show qr code.
+I used Android CompoundBarcodeView inside composable, and new media picker for pick qr code from device.

-Features:
+# Features:
 - Scan QR code live
 - Scan QR Code from image inside your device
 - Generate QR Code based on your input.
 For ex.
 Email, website link, phonenumber, etc.